The Importance of Image Sequences

 This is also a problem with versioning of projects.
-For example, if the production is mostly interview footage and a request comes in to change the logo at the beginning or change something as simple as a colour, it would call for rendering again.
+For example, if the production is mostly interview footage and a request comes in to change the logo at the beginning or change something as simple as a colour, would call for rendering it all again.

 It only takes one frame to render incorrectly.

 It is important to split the process of rendering and exporting, and remain careful not to conflate the two.
 Specifically the rendering to a sequence of images, one image per frame on disk and then later to compile this sequence as an export process to a single video file.